steadramon/ESPGeiger/docs/install/buildtargets.md

 ## UDP Receiver

-UDP receiver builds turn an ESP into a tubeless "mirror" device that listens for [UDP Blip Out](/output/udp) broadcasts from another ESPGeiger and behaves as if a real Geiger tube were attached.
+UDP receiver builds turn an ESP into a tubeless "mirror" device that listens for [Local broadcast](/output/udp) traffic from another ESPGeiger and behaves as if a real Geiger tube were attached.
 CPM/µSv/history/blip-LED/MQTT/WebAPI/OLED all derive from the received clicks.
 See [UDP / OSC Output](/output/udp) for the full protocol and configuration.

 | Target Name | Platform | Display | Notes |
 |---|---|---|---|